marvin-rubia/Customer-Churning-Analysis-and-Prediction/README.md

-# Customer Churning: Analysis and Prediction
+# Customer Churning: Analysis and Prediction for a Telco Company
 This repository analyzes customer churning data for a Telco company and develops a predictive model that can classify if a customer will probably churn or not.

 ## Why analyze customer churn?